DataDog/apps/docs/en/programming-model.md

 **Configuration:**

-Cog menu items should be provided dynamically by the main controller IFrame.
+Context menu items should be provided dynamically by the main controller IFrame.
 When a context menu renders, it will send a request to the main controller iframe asking for a set of menu items.
 Items can be provided by registering a handler with `client.widgetContextMenu.onRequest()`.
 The handler will be provided with a set of context data about the widget, so that items may be rendered (or excluded) based on that data:

 ```javascript